 Honolulu, HI 96815

 Leonard’s Bakery (Kaimuki, Honolulu)

 No trip to Honolulu, indeed all of Hawaii, would be complete without a pilgrimage to Leonard’s, home of the malasadas.
 Every malasada is warm out of the oven.
-In the plain-versus-filled wars, I’m in the latter camp, their custardy tropical fruit fillings without equal.
+In the plain-versus-filled wars, I’m in the latter camp, their creamy tropical fruit fillings making me forget that I’m not really a fan of custards.
 We did not have a chance to sample Champion’s, though doubtless one day we will.

 933 Kapahulu Ave